CodeupClassroom/redwood_web_exercises/README.md

     * Add a link element in your HTML pointing to the font you selected
     * Use the font family in your CSS rule

+### Grids

+A generalization to create layouts based on columns

+* They generally are 12 columns
+* We have several general concepts
+    * Container.
+It will define the maximum width of the blocks in the page
+    * Row.
+It's a container for columns
+    * Columns.
+Are usually elements floating with a specific width based on percents

 ## Resources

 ### For typing and shortcuts